IMPORTANT NOTICE

 - This must be accompanied by the last three months of bank

-birth certificate to prove the relationship, and a copy of the
+copy of the birth certificate to prove the relationship, and a

-financial responsibility.
+assuming financial responsibility.

-Financial Aid, Scholarships, or Other Economic Aid:
+- Financial Aid, Scholarships, or Other Economic Aid:

 - Documentation evidencing the receipt of financial aid, loans,